star-ailab/star-ailab.github.io/_pages/research.md

 # Research Projects

-Our current projects focus on two major thrusts: (1) Security and Privacy of AI and (2) AI for Security (specifically AI-enabled cybersecurity).
+Our current projects focus on two major thrusts: (1) Security and Privacy of AI and (2) AI for Security (AI-enabled cybersecurity analytics).
 Our overarching goal is to make cyberspace a safer place.
 Here we provide a summary of each thrust along with some examples of our work:

 ### Security and Privacy of AI